Jargoth/Rastplaneraren/README.md

 v.
 0.1.3
 * Fixed some code aestethics
 * Added an error message when no options is selected when pressing "Planera raster"
+* Added a window with announcents of the changes in the new version
+* Fixed an error that minimum working hours before break didn't always work when planning breaks.

 v.
 0.1.2
 * Fixed an issue with xml version update